 The graves in the cemetery display yet more of the nature worship at the heart of this traditional town.
 Graves are marked with mounds of earth, on which are placed piles of pine needles, again a symbolic offering reflecting the revered ceiba tree.

-The cemetery is a quiet spot that becomes a vibrant place on Day of the Dead (All Souls Day), when family members come to decorate graves with marigolds and other colorful flowers.
-It’s not just a time to lay flowers, however, with bands playing music, people picnicking and general celebration in the air.
+The cemetery is a quiet spot that becomes a vibrant place on the Day of the Dead (All Souls Day) when family members come to decorate graves with marigolds and other colorful flowers.
+It’s not just a time to lay flowers, however, with bands playing music, people picnicking, and general celebration in the air.

 The same rule here applies if you want to take photos of people; ask permission first, and keep a respectful distance from people tending to graves.

 The town’s market takes place in the central town square, in front of the Templo San Juan.
 The plaza positively pops into life with various stalls displaying many sights, sounds, and smells.

 Taking place on Sunday, the market is actually surprisingly busy.
 People flock from neighboring villages to come and trade their wares at the market, buy goods themselves, and worship at the unique church.
 It’s also busy with tourists; this is when most visitors come to explore.

 The market makes for a lively, atmospheric addition to town.
 Stalls selling all manner of items sit in the shade of colorful canopies—from hats and maize to textiles and goat hair.
 It’s an authentic market that’s not filled with souvenirs and trinkets but instead is for local people to buy essential items.